cmtool/civicrm-sysadmin-guide/docs/planning/demo.md

 If you are having trouble working on a demo site, contact the CiviCRM [Core Team](https://civicrm.org/teams/core-team).
-If you want a more controlled environment for exploring CiviCRM, install your own test site.
+If you want a more controlled environment for exploring CiviCRM, install your own test site or try CiviCRM Spark.

+## Using CiviCRM Spark as a private demonstration site

+[CiviCRM Spark](https://civicrm.org/spark) can be used as a half-way step between the free public demonstration sites and setting up a private full CiviCRM installation.
+With [CiviCRM Spark](https://civicrm.org/spark) you can get CiviCRM up-and-running in minutes on SAS hosting.
+CiviCRM Spark starts from $9.50 a month, and you can cancel at any time.
+This method can be a quick way for testing and trialing CiviCRM, or for on-going use by smaller organizations and activities with up to 2,000 contacts.

 ## Test installations

-You can download and set up a local version of CiviCRM, that is a version that is stored on your local computer rather than on a server on the Internet.
+You can [download and set up a local version of CiviCRM](https://civicrm.org/download), that is a version that is stored on your local computer rather than on a server on the Internet.
 You'll still access it through a browser, but it will only be visible on your computer.
 The advantage of a test installation is